-The Kenya Government is committed to provide quality, relevant and accessible education and training to its citizens.
+The Kenya Government is committed to provide accessible, quality and relevant education and training to its citizens.
 The curriculum reforms will be undertaken within the national legislation informed by Article 53 of the Constitution which recognizes free and compulsory basic education as a right of every child.
 Article 43 on economic and social rights states that every person has a right to education.
 Among the functions of the National government in the fourth schedule, item 15 mandates the Ministry to undertake education policy, standards and curriculum.

-To actualize these provisions various legal document have been developed.
-These include the Basic Education Act, 2013, Sessional Paper No. 2 of 2015, Kenya Institute of Curriculum Development Act, No. 4 of 2013 and the Kenya National Examinations Council Act 2012.In addition, the country's provisions for education are guided by international legislation such as the Sustainable Development Goals(MDGs) 2015.
-The highlights of these policies include the provision of free and compulsory basic education that is reformed to inculcate interest and skills in science, technology, and innovation as well as environmental concerns for a vibrant economy.
+To actualize these provisions, various legal documents have been developed.
+These include the Basic Education Act, 2013, Sessional Paper No. 14 of 2012, Kenya Institute of Curriculum Development Act, No. 4 of 2013 and the Kenya National Examinations Council Act, 2012.
+In addition, the country's provisions for education are guided by international pacts such as the Sustainable Development Goals (SDGs), 2015.
+The highlights of these policies include the provision of free and compulsory basic education that is reformed to inculcate interest and skills in science, technology and innovation as well as environmental concerns for a vibrant economy.

-Status of curriculum reform
+Status of Curriculum Reform

 The current 8-4-4 curriculum was initiated in 1985.
-It was intended to inculcate self-reliance, increase access to education, enable learners to be mature physically and get better prepared for secondary education and the world of work.
+It was intended to inculcate self-reliance, increase access to education, enable learners to be mature physically and get better prepared for the world of work.
 It also aimed at promoting acquisition of technical and vocational education and training and subsequent certification.
 In 2002, the curriculum was reviewed to address issues of overload and overlaps within and across subjects.
 As a result, the practical subjects were merged and integrated into other subjects at the primary level of education.
 At the secondary school level, there was a resource gap manifested in poorly equipped workshops that impeded the implementation of practical aspects of the curriculum.
 These resource requirements for the curriculum were also expensive for parents yet there was no added advantage during entry into the university for students who had done the technical subjects.

-A Summative Evaluation conducted by KICD in 2009 on the primary and secondary school curriculum revealed gaps in achievement of national goals of education, curriculum objectives, capacity of the implementers, assessment and management structures that support curriculum implementation.
-The evaluation recommended that the curriculum should put more emphasis on practical and vocational education, nurturing of talents, inclusion of critical life skills and de-emphasize the focus on the cognitive domain.
-Further findings indicated that the curricula were not in tandem with the global trends with regards to competence based learning.
+An evaluation conducted by Kenya Institute of Curriculum Development (KICD) in 2009 on the primary and secondary school curriculum, revealed gaps in achievement of national goals of education, curriculum objectives, capacity of the implementers, assessment and management structures that support curriculum implementation.
+The evaluation recommended that the curriculum should put more emphasis on practical and vocational education, nurturing of talents, and inclusion of critical life skills and de- emphasize the focus on the cognitive domain.
+Further findings indicated that the curricula were not in tandem with the global trends with regards to competency- based learning.

-There is need for curricular that address early identification of talents, mentoring and nurturing of learners.
+There is need for curricula that address early identification of talents, mentoring and nurturing of learners.
 The quality of education is not clearly spelt out so that curriculum delivery can focus on development of specific expected competencies to be assessed, hence the need for curriculum reform to specify expected competencies at every level of learning.
 The design of the current curriculum does not facilitate accelerated learning and flexibility for diverse needs and characteristics of learners.
 Additionally, the curriculum does not provide for linkage of talents to careers and further education and training.
 There is no comprehensive curriculum reform policy framework for the education and training sector.

-Rationale for the policy on reform
+Rationale for the Policy on Reform